jwbay/gulp-sync-json/README.md

 as part of a CI/build server step
 * `spaces` - Default `4`.
 How many spaces to use when formatting JSON.
 Passed directly to JSON.stringify
+* `verbose` - Default `false`.
+If set to `true`, the plugin will log out a summary of key additions and removals as it processes each file

 ## Notes on behavior